 Travel is all about stepping out of your comfort zone and embarking on the journey of a lifetime.
 These are the journeys that shape us and that define us.
 My 5 months solo travelling was absolutely incredible but that’s not to say there weren’t times that I was lonely, exhausted, done and ready to come home.
-It’s your ability to dig deep when things get tough that ultimately define your growth as a solo traveller and as a human.
+It’s your ability to dig deep when things get tough that ultimately define your growth as a female solo traveller and as a human.
 YOU GOT THIS.

 Travelling requires you to take on and persevere through an emotional rollercoaster.
 As long as you’re prepared for it, you’ll be totally fine.